nnsee/fileless-elf-exec/README.md

 $ ./fee.py -a "killall sshd" ./busybox > output.py
 ```

-__IMPORTANT!__ By default, the script uses the x86-64 syscall number for `memfd_create`.
-This is different for targets with a different architecture (32-bit x86, ARM, ARM64, MIPS, etc).
+__NB!__ By default, the script uses libc to resolve the right syscall number for `memfd_create` on the target.
+If this fails (old or unsupported libc), you should specify the syscall number manually (this is different for most architectures).
 You need to search for `memfd_create` in your target's architecture's syscall table.
 This is located in various places in the Linux kernel sources.
 Just Googling `[architecture] syscall table` is perhaps the easiest.

 If you need to change the syscall number, use the `--syscall` flag (`-s`).